Manga109Dialog: A Large-scale Dialogue Dataset for Comics Speaker Detection: Manga109Dialog

 \subsection{Dataset Construction}

-In this section, we show the details of how we constructed our dataset.
-Our annotations were mainly based on the following rules. \begin{itemize}[leftmargin=*] \item If the character to whom the text is attributed appears only one on the page, link the bounding box of the character to the text regardless of the position. \item If more than one character is on the page, the bounding box of the speaker in the same frame as the text is linked in priority.
-If the speaker is not in the same frame, it is determined by the reading order (from top to bottom, right to left).
-The texts in the last frame of the page, however, are linked to the character in the second-to-last frame. \item When there is more than one speaker, we link the text to all speakers. \item Texts spoken by ``Others'' are annotated if we can specify the bounding box of the speaker, and are excluded otherwise. \end{itemize} Although we make annotations on Manga109, not all texts are our annotation targets.
-For example, titles and descriptions were not annotated.
-Texts designed as ``Narration'' or with unknown speakers were also not annotated.
-Furthermore, in contrast to Abe's dataset, when the speaker was not on the page, such as texts from phone conversations or letters, we did not annotate them even if we knew the speaker.
-More details and examples of annotation rules are shown in the supplementary material.
+In this section, we show the details of how we constructed Manga109Dialog.
+Aiming to produce a more complete and applicable dataset for speaker detection in comics, we created our dataset in a distinct annotation standard.
+Instead of connecting the character name to the text, we connect the bounding box of the speaker to the text.
+The annotations were mainly based on the following rules. \begin{itemize}[leftmargin=*] \item If the character to whom the text is attributed appears only one on the page, link the bounding box of the character to the text regardless of the position. \item If more than one character is on the page, the bounding box of the speaker in the same frame as the text is linked in priority.
+If the speaker is not in the same frame, it is determined by the reading order (from top to bottom, right to left), as shown in Fig.~\ref{fig:rule}. \item When there is more than one speaker, we link the text to all speakers. \item Texts spoken by ``Others'' are annotated if we can specify the bounding box of the speaker, and are excluded otherwise. \end{itemize}